Escrava Mãe: Production

 Filming began on May 21, 2015.
-The telenoved used 4K resolution, a format superior to the traditional HD of 1080i, having a dimension of 3840 pixels, the same used by Hollywood films for definition in cinematographic screens, leaving the images with a cinematographic dress.
+The telenovela used 4K resolution, a format superior to the traditional HD of 1080i, having a dimension of 3840 pixels, the same used by Hollywood films for definition in cinematographic screens, leaving the images with a cinematographic dress.
 It was the first Brazilian production among all the stations that used this technology.
 The episode had a budget of R$350,000.